 The real test will come as mainstream adoption accelerates and developers make their platform choices.
 Will zkSync’s bet on account abstraction prove prescient?
 Can the hyperchain model deliver on its promise of specialized yet interoperable chains?
 These questions will likely be answered over the next 12-18 months as the rollup wars intensify.

-What’s especially interesting is that zkSync rollup has steered clear of the “build it and they will come” trap that has ensnared numerous blockchain initiatives.
-Their emphasis on developer experience, user-friendly functionality, and ecosystem partnerships presents a grown-up appreciation for what motivates platform adoption in competitive markets.
+zkSync rollup has avoided the “build it and they will come” trap that has caught many blockchain initiatives.
+The emphasis on developer experience, practical user features, and ecosystem partnerships reflects a clear understanding of what drives platform adoption in competitive markets.

 The AWS comparison isn’t perfect, but it highlights an important truth that infrastructure plays often require patience, significant capital, and flawless execution. zkSync appears to understand this reality and is building accordingly.
 Whether they can execute on this vision while fending off well-funded competitors remains the defining question.